Try Nickelled: the #1 User Onboarding Software for 2021

 If your UI is confusing, redesign it.
 Tours should only be ever used as a short term fix in this case, as they’re unlikely to make up for the poor engagement you’ll see as a result of bad design.

-There are a multitude of website walkthrough solutions available, and they range in cost from free to many thousands of dollars per month.
-Generally, feature parity tends to be maintained across pricing bands -- there’s no doubt that WalkMe, one of the most expensive enterprise solutions that we’ve found on the market, offers a lot more than jQuery solutions which are free.
+There is a multitude of website walkthrough software solutions available, and they range in cost from free to many thousands of dollars per month.
+Generally, feature parity tends to be maintained across pricing bands -- there’s no doubt that WalkMe , one of the most expensive enterprise solutions that we’ve found on the market, offers a lot more than jQuery solutions which are free.
 That goes for comparing midrange solutions such as Nickelled too -- even in the highly competitive midrange band, more money tends to equal more features (though in our experience, more features may not always be necessary).

 The explosion in SaaS products has driven many guided tour providers to adopt a pay-monthly model for their services.
 Arguably the most common type of business model, pricing for SaaS walkthrough solutions tends to start from around $99 per month and ranges to $600 per month.